CPESC Procedures and Standards

 F. CPESC Associate registrants who fail to pass the Practical Application part of the CPESC exam as specified in Article III, Section 5 is a basis for suspension or revocation of CPESC Associate status.

-A. CPESC's are required to accumulate a minimum of sixteen (16) professional development units per 12 month period.
+A. CPESC's are required to accumulate a minimum of eight (8) professional development units per 12 month period.

-B. CPESC Associates are required to accumulate a minimum of eight (8) professional development units per 12 month period.
+B. CPESC Associates are required to accumulate a minimum of four (4) professional development units per 12 month period.

 A. Applicants must complete certification requirements within three (3) years of receiving full certification candidacy.